DellCliff/android-security/README.md

 Do not trust the device!

 Rooted devices can execute "su".
+Again, a recompile can circumvent this check.
 ```
 static boolean canExecuteCommand(String command) {
     try {